josephsmartinez/FallSemester2018/DataBases/Chapter_1/ReadMe.md

 12. What is meant by the sharing of data?
 - Data of various users can be combined and shared among authorized users, allowing users access to a greater pool of data.

 13. What is a DBA?
-What kinds of responsibilities dies a DBA have in a database environment?
+What kinds of responsibilities does a DBA have in a database environment?
 - A DBA is responsible for maintaining and administering the database some duties include: user access, data backups, trouble shooting, sharing data, security, etc.

 14. How does consistency result from controlling redundancy?